syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Getting-Started.md

 ---
 layout: post
-title:  Getting Started in ASP.NET Core Common Control | Syncfusion
+title:  Getting Started in ASP.NET Core Control | Syncfusion
-description: Learn here all about getting started with Syncfusion Essential ASP.NET Core Common control, its elements, and more.
+description: Learn here all about getting started with Syncfusion Essential ASP.NET Core control, its elements, and more.
 platform: aspnet-core
 control: grid
 documentation: ug
 ---

-# Getting Started with ASP.NET Core Common
+# Getting Started with ASP.NET Core

 Refer to the [Getting Started](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-2-0) page of the introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.